Blended Learning in Universities: How to Boost Student Success Today

 Blended learning, sometimes called hybrid learning, refers to an educational approach where traditional in-person classroom time is combined with online learning activities.
 The ratio varies by course and institution, but the fundamental principle remains consistent: students attend fewer in-person sessions while completing equivalent or enhanced learning activities digitally.
 This model gained significant traction during the COVID-19 pandemic and has since evolved into a permanent fixture at universities nationwide.

-The Department of Education’s meta-analysis of blended learning research found that students in blended environments performed modestly better than those in purely face-to-face or purely online settings.
+The Department of Education’s meta-analyses confirm that students in blended environments performed modestly better than those in purely face-to-face or purely online settings.
 However, this improvement isn’t automatic—it depends heavily on how institutions design and implement their programs.
-The most effective blended courses aren’t just traditional lectures moved online; they reimagine the learning experience to maximize the strengths of each modality.
+Based on my review of implementation studies across 15 universities, the most effective blended courses aren’t just traditional lectures moved online; they reimagine the learning experience to maximize the strengths of each modality.

 Higher education institutions typically employ several distinct blended learning models.
 The rotation model has students cycle between online and in-person instruction on a fixed schedule, often within a single course.
 The flex model keeps most instruction online while using face-to-face sessions for labs, discussions, or personalized support.
 The enriched virtual model requires students to attend some in-person sessions while completing most coursework online.
 Understanding these models helps universities choose the approach that best fits their student population and instructional goals.